As you discover more about WordPress, you may occasionally come across something called a blogroll.

 Name, Web Address & Description

-The first section is where you enter details about your link …
+The first section lets you enter details about your link …

-- Slug: The slug is the URL part of your link category name.
-It must be in lowercase letters and contain no spaces (use hyphens to separate words).
+- Slug: The slug is the web address part of your link category.
+Use lowercase letters only and do not include spaces (use hyphens to separate words).

 Categories & Target

-In the Categories section, tick a link category you have already added, or click on ’+ Add New Category’ to add a new category.
+In the Categories section, tick one of the link categories you have already added, or click on the ‘+ Add New Category’ link to create a new category.

-Also, select a target frame radio button for your link in the Target section.
-This lets you specify where you want your link to open when clicked on by visitors:
+Next, select a target frame radio button for your link in the Target section.
+This lets you specify where your link should open when clicked on by visitors:

-- _blank means that when a visitor clicks on the link, a new, separate window will open up in their browser to display the content associated with the link.
+- _blank means that when visitors click on the link, a new window will open up in their web browser to display the content for that link.
+This lets your visitors see the link information without leaving your website

-- _none means that when a visitor clicks on the link, they will exit your site and a new site or page will load in your web browser window instead.
+- _none means that when visitors click on the link, they will exit your site and a new site or page will load in your web browser window instead.

 - _top opens the link at the top level of the frame system if you’re using frames.
 If you don’t use frames, or if you don’t know what frames are, then ignore this option.